FalkZ/squash2stash/README.md

 # Usage

-1. checkout the branch you want to squash to stash
+1. Checkout the branch you want to squash and stash
-2. run `squash2stash [source branch]`
+2. Run `squash2stash [source branch]`
-   (The source branch is typically the branch you created your current branch out of)
+   (The source branch is typically the branch you branched from)
-3. All the changes you made since branching are stashed now
+3. All changes made since branching will now be in your stash

 # Is it safe?

-Your own branches will never be touched by this command.
-So it should be safe to use.
+This command never modifies your existing branches, making it safe to use.

 # How it works

-Imagine you created a develop branch that has committed changes A, B & C. And you have currently checked out develop at the square.
+Consider a develop branch with commits A, B & C. You're currently on develop at the square marker.

 ```mermaid
 gitGraph